 Art, poetry and organic food all in one place!
 Busboys and Poets is a cozy spot with a lot of character.
 Their green practices include organic and fair trade products, bio-dynamic wines, recycling oil for bio fuel, and 100% renewable wind energy to power the building.
 They also consciously uplift diversity and believe in creating a space where art, culture and politics intentionally

-Weather in Washington, D.C. + Other Useful Travel Info
+Weather in DC & Other Travel Info

 For all sorts of useful information about Washington as travel destination, check wikitravel.org.